Muyiwa Oki

-Muyiwa Oki is a Nigeria-born British architect who, in September 2023, took office as the president of the Royal Institute of British Architects (RIBA), becoming the first black president and, at 32, its youngest.
+Muyiwa Oki is a Nigeria-born British architect who, in September 2023, took office for a two-year term as the president of the Royal Institute of British Architects (RIBA), becoming the first black president and, at 32, its youngest.

 Career

 Born in Lagos, Nigeria, Muyiwa Oki was 11 years old when he moved to London, England.
 He attended school in south London and went on to study architecture at the University of Sheffield.
 After graduating, he worked for Glenn Howells Architects on Birmingham residential projects, then moved to London to work at Grimshaw Architects, first on the rebuild of London's Euston station to receive the HS2 high-speed railway line, then on the North London Heat and Power project in Edmonton.
 While at Grimshaw, he founded a multi-ethnic group and allies network.

 He is currently employed by construction consultancy Mace Group.
 He is also an ambassador for the Mayor of London's Design Future London challenge.